 Stop Resetting My Apps overview

 As you may have already experienced, Windows 10 may periodically reset the default apps.
-The reset action usually takes place after a Windows update or an update of one of the Windows built-in apps such as Microsoft Edge, Photos or Groove Music.
+The reset action my take place after a Windows update or an update of one of the Windows built-in apps such as Microsoft Edge, Photos or Groove Music.
+It may also be caused by a third party application.

 Please read the End User License Agreement for our software before using this program.

 If you like this program and want to support its future development, you can donate by clicking the button below.
-Thanks in advance.
-Any amount is appreciated.
+Thank you in advance.
+Any amount you donate is appreciated.

 How it works